zire/arrakis/nns_voting_cmd.md

 ### Step 4 - set follow topics and followees in NNS

-Step 3 can be repeated as needed, with a different *Proposal ID* each time.
+Step 3 can be repeated as frequently as needed, with a different *Proposal ID* each time.

 We also need to set up follow topic and followees, so that we can focus on the most consequential proposals rather than routine updates.
 For now I'm following Neuron 27 (DFINITY) and Neuron 28 (Internet Computer Association) for all exchange related proposals, which is `topic 2` according to the [reference file on NNS governance API](https://github.com/dfinity/ic/blob/master/rs/nns/governance/proto/ic_nns_governance/pb/v1/governance.proto).
 The NNS way is to pick a topic first, then neuron IDs.